 Find out more about what you can and can't eat during pregnancy.

 If you are diagnosed with ICP, you will have ongoing liver function tests to allow for monitoring.
 There is no national agreed guideline on how often these are performed, but the Royal College of Obstetricians and Gynaecologists (RCOG) and the British Liver Trust suggest weekly tests.

 Weekly bile acid readings can also help the medical team recommend when your baby should be born.
 If your tests all remain normal but you continue to have severe itching, these tests should be repeated every other week to keep a close eye on the trend of the results.

 After the delivery of your baby, the signs and symptoms of ICP should disappear.
 This should be confirmed by a blood test at your GP to ensure that the liver function levels have returned to normal.
 There are no known long term effects of having ICP.
 However, it can be more common to develop ICP in future pregnancies.

 Looking for one-to-one support for your pregnancy concerns?
-Book a consultation with our private midwives who can provide specialist advice at a time that suits you.
+Speak to a midwife online who can provide specialist advice at a time that suits you.

 Further information and references: